 Deferred tax is recognised using the balance sheet method, providing for temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
 Deferred tax is measured at the tax rates that are expected to be applied to the temporary differences when they reverse, based on the laws that have been enacted or substantively enacted by the reporting date.
 Deferred tax assets and liabilities are offset if there is a legally enforceable right to offset current tax assets and liabilities, and they relate to income taxes levied by the same tax authority.
 A deferred tax asset is recognised to the extent that it is probable that future taxable profits will be available against which temporary difference can be utilised.
-No deferred tax assets have been recognized as at 31 December 2010 as the management believes it is no longer probable that the related tax benefit will be realised.
+No deferred tax assets have been recognized as at 31 December 2009 as the management believes it is no longer probable that the related tax benefit will be realised.

-2.15 New and amended standards and interpretations issued but not yet effective
+2.15 New Standards and Interpretations issued but not yet effective

-A number of new Standards, amendments and interpretations are not yet effective for financial periods beginning 1 January 2010, and have not been applied in preparing these financial statements.
+A number of new Standards, amendments and interpretations are not yet effective as at 31 December 2009, and have not been applied in preparing these financial statements.
 Of these pronouncements, none will have an impact on the Company's financial position or performance.